ArduPilot/ardupilot_wiki/plane/source/docs/guide-tailsitter.rst

 you also need to set the right SERVOn_REVERSED values, and the right SERVOn_TRIM, SERVOn_MIN and SERVOn_MAX values.

+Q_A_ANGLE_BOOST should be disabled for vectored thrust tailsitters.
+Failure to disable this will cause the throttle to decrease and the nose dips, making the nose dip even further and resulting in a crash.

 Vectored Gains
 ==============